 The Buryat custom at present is for everyone to marry, but then to take genyen vows and work in the datsang.
 They have their main residence at the datsang, and keep their wife and children in another home outside the datsang.
 They mostly wear Mongolian chubas, deel and pants, but while in the datsang, and especially while doing prayers, they put on Tibetan robes over the deel.

 In Buryatia, a distinction is made between the Mongolian and Buryat gelongs.
 After the destruction of the monasteries and the imprisonment of the monks in Mongolia during the Stalinist period of the 1930s, later, when Gandan monastery in Ulaan Baatar was opened, most of the old lamas were married.
-In order to justify continuing being married, some of the lamas claimed that the Eighth Bogdo Gegen Jabtzun Damba Hutukhtu, who was married and who was the only one of his lineage to actually be the political ruler of Mongolia between 1911–1924, had given permission for getsuls and gelongs to be married.
+In order to justify continuing being married, some of the lamas claimed that the Eighth Bogdo Gegen Jabtzun Damba Khutugtu, who was married and who was the only one of his lineage to actually be the political ruler of Mongolia between 1911–1924, had given permission for getsuls and gelongs to be married.
 From the research of Sherab Gyatso however, no such permission was ever granted.
 On the basis of this justification, there arose the tradition of married Mongolian getsuls and gelongs, and ordination was given within this framework.
 It is unclear whether there were married getsuls and gelongs in Mongolia prior to the destruction of the 1930s, and prior to the Mongolian Revolution, and this needs to be researched.
-In Tuva, which followed Mongolian custom, the 94 year-old monk Shinbayol told me that before the Revolution, gelongs did occasionally marry, sometimes after they had become gelongs, even if they knew this was against the Vinaya.
+In Tuva, which followed Mongolian customs, the 94-year-old monk Shinbayol told me that before the Revolution of 1917, gelongs did occasionally marry, sometimes after they had become gelongs, even if they knew this was against the Vinaya monastic rules of discipline.

 Religious Practices at the Datsangs

-Ivolginsky is the only one of the three datsangs at which daily prayer sessions are held by the lamas.
+Ivolginsky is the only one of the two datsangs at which daily prayer sessions are held by the lamas.
 Each morning in the tsogchen, they recite the Heart Sutra, 21 Taras, Duhkar and various other prayers like Zangcho Monlam.
-Sometimes, they also recite A Chorus of Names of Manjushri.
+Sometimes, they also recite A Concert of Names of Manjushri.
 On the second day of each month, they perform Lhamo and Jamsing, on the eighth the Medicine Buddha, and on the 30th the four mandala offerings to Tara.
-Once a year they do the self-initiations of Kalachakra (in a more abbreviated form than in Mongolia), Thirteen Deity Yamantaka, Luipa Chakrasamvara and Guhyasamaha, as well as the Drugchuma offering.
-Hardly anyone has the initiations for these, except for Yamantaka, or knows how to chant.
+Once a year they do the self-initiations of Kalachakra (in a more abbreviated form than in Mongolia), Thirteen Deity Yamantaka, Luipa Chakrasamvara and Guhyasamaja, as well as the Drugchuma offering.
+Only some old lamas have the initiations for these, except for Yamantaka, or know how to chant.
 Occasionally, Lama Chopa is performed.
-At the gonkhang (mgon khang, protector chapel), they do Jamsing and Lhamo every day.
+At the gonkhang (protector room), they do Jamsing and Lhamo every day.

-At the other two datsangs, although they do not have daily prayers, they do have daily protector pujas.
-At Aginsky, they do Jamsing each day, and other protectors upon request.
+At Aginsky, although they do not have daily prayers, they do have daily protector pujas: They do Jamsing each day, and other protectors upon request.
 They do Lama Chopa five times a year, sometimes Medicine Buddha and the four mandala offerings to Tara.
 Once a year, they do Thirteen Deity Yamantaka and Drugchuma offerings.
 At Tsugulsky, they also do Thirteen Deity Yamantaka and Drugchuma only a few times a year.

-The lamas all go to the five year training course at Gandan Monastery in Ulaan Baatar for their education.
+The young candidates to be lamas all go to the five-year training course at Gandan Monastery in Ulaan Baatar for their education.
 Before, only Buryats went.
 This year, in addition to 25 Buryats, seven Kalmyks have also gone.
 The Tuvans also wish to send ten people, even though they have 20 applicants, but they have not been well-informed about the procedure.
 In theory, European Russians could join as of this year, but the five candidates were rejected.
 Some think that they were rejected because they didn’t know how to speak Mongolian, while others speculate that the KGB-controlled Council for Religious and Cultural Affairs was behind it.

 Christian missionaries are now active in Buryatia, but less so than in Mongolia.
 Rev. Moon’s organization is also here, just as it is all over the former Soviet Union, but not as strongly as in Kalmykia.